ShaheenPerveen/Digit-Recognizer-MNIST-Data/README.md

 # Digit-Recognizer-MNIST-Data

-- Used deep learning techniques to train a digit classifier
+- Used deep learning techniques to train a digit classifier on popular MNIST Data
 - Developed a ConvNet with 6 Convolutional Layer and 3 Fully Connected Layer
 - Used ReLU, softmax and sigmoid for activation
 - Used SGD and Adadelta for optimization